deborahmoreira/data_structure_ii/wikipedia_network/README.md

 On this step of the pipeline, a function is responsible to filter all nodes that have a degree less or equal to 2, since these nodes don't represent such important nodes.
 In the first step of the data collecting, there was `2.8k nodes and 68k edges`.
 After removing all the duplicates, loop edges and truncating the network,  we ended up with around `7005 nodes and  42038 edges.`

 #### Show Edges
-The total number of nodes and edges after cleaning the data is acttuly a dedicated simple task of the pipeline.
+The total number of nodes and edges after cleaning the data is actually a dedicated simple task of the pipeline.

 #### Explore the Network